Geutzzu/Neural-Network-SFML/README.md

 ## Notes
 - Both visualizations have a significant performance hit (training is way faster with them turned off)
-- the network kinda breaks if you use cross entropy with some activations (because math is fun)
 - The app runs by default in 1920x1080 fullscreen
 - I might expand this readme to dig deeper into some features such as the math behind the network